SmartBoy84/Frameworks/README.md

 # Frameworks
 Compiled frameworks for use with my DiyCompile build system

+`carthage update --use-xcframeworks`